Sun 7 September – ANAM SKETCHES at ACO On The Pier – BOOK NOW

 We’re delighted to share the news of two ANAM alumni violinists who have been successfully appointed orchestral fellowships in our International Academy Partnerships program.

-After rigorous auditions, Josephine Chung (alum 2022) is the latest recipient of the ANAM Eva Besen AO Scholarship to attend the Karajan Academie of the Berliner Philharmoniker.
+After rigorous auditions, Josephine Chung (alum 2022) is the latest recipient of the ANAM Eva Besen AO Scholarship to attend the Karajan-Akademie of the Berliner Philharmoniker.

-Josephine began her training at ANAM in 2017, then returned for a further two years in 2021-22 following undergraduate study at the Curtis Institute of Music in the US.
-She is currently based in Berlin where she has spent the last 12 months studying at the Hochschule für Musik Hanns Eisler Berlin, with Belcea Quartet’s violinist (and also ANAM alum) Suyeon Kang.
+Josephine is currently based in Berlin where she has spent the last 12 months studying at the Hochschule für Musik Hanns Eisler Berlin, with Belcea Quartet’s violinist (and also ANAM alum) Suyeon Kang.
+Earlier this year, Josephine was one of six alumni representing ANAM at the Mahler Chamber Orchestra Academy, and was awarded Second Prize and the Max Reger Prize at the Markneukirchen International Instrumental Competition for Violin in Germany.

 “I am humbled by the incredibly generous support of Naomi Milgrom AC, who has allowed me the opportunity to embark on this next chapter of my musical life,” says Josephine.
 “Being able to witness the music-making in Germany these last few months has already been an entirely transformative experience for me, and I have a deep admiration for the musicians of the Berliner Philharmoniker in particular.”